Context

 Note: If you have multiple Ethernet addresses, use the first one.

-At this point, we assume that the FlexNet files are installed in the default location:
+At this point, we assume the FlexNet files are installed in the default location:

 cd <server_install_dir>/FlexNetLicenseServerTools/

-The Vendor Daemon (asglmd or mcslmd) must be in the same directory as lmgrd.
-The command to start the server looks like this:
+Ensure the Vendor Daemon (asglmd or mcslmd) is located in the same directory as lmgrd.
+The command to start the server has the following format:

 ./lmgrd -c <server_license_file> -l [+]<debug_log_path>